apache/incubator-xtable/website/docs/biglake-metastore.md

 :::

 ### Validating the results
-Once the sync succeeds, XTable would have written the table directly to BigLake Metastore.
+Once the sync succeeds, Apache XTable™ (Incubating) would have written the table directly to BigLake Metastore.
 We can use `Try this method` option on Google's REST reference docs for [`projects.locations.catalogs.databases.tables.get`](https://cloud.google.com/bigquery/docs/reference/biglake/rest/v1/projects.locations.catalogs.databases.tables/get) method to view the created table.